jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * handle -- a string representing the RIR-unique identifier of the ASPA registration
 * name -- a string representing an identifier assigned to the ASPA registration by the registration holder
 * autnum -- an unsigned 32-bit integer representing the autonomous system number [RFC5396] of the registration holder
-* providerAutnums -- an array of unsigned 32-bit integers, ordered in ascending numerical order, representing the autonomous system numbers [RFC5396] of the ASes that are authorized as providers
+* providerAutnum -- an unsigned 32-bit integer representing the autonomous system numbers [RFC5396] of the AS that is authorized as a provider
 * events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ASPA
 * autoRenew -- a boolean indicating if it is an auto-renewing ASPA or not